 Rohan thrives on activity and plays golf, skis, runs and walks two large dogs.
 In his past he has participated competitively in ironman triathlon, basketball, tennis, cycling and running.
 This combined sporting experience has enabled him to gain valuable insights into the relationship between activity, biomechanics and foot function.
 He has a strong interest in heel pain, shin splints, complex foot disorders, normal and abnormal gait function, gait retraining, and postural alignment.

 Stephanie has been an integral part of the Melbourne Foot Clinic team since 2009.
 She is a caring, professional podiatrist who finds building relationships with patients incredibly satisfying.
 She enjoys all aspects of podiatry from general foot and nail care to paediatrics and nail surgeries, she has a particular interest in the care of the adolescent foot and their many different issues from chronic ingrown toe nails, blistering and callouses to the complexities of biomechanics and load on growing bodies.
 Stephanie is a supervising clinician at La Trobe University.

 Outside of work Stephanie is heavily involved with local netball.
-She is a past Victorian Netball League player for Boroondara Express and currently assistant coaching their Championship team.
+She is a past Victorian Netball League player for Boroondara Express and currently assistant coach of their Championship team.
 This practical sport experience combined with her professional skills ensures that Stephanie is well qualified to manage any injuries sustained in sport and give appropriate rehabilitation and advice.

 Matt Dilnot is a senior Podiatrist who has been practicing at the Melbourne Foot Clinic since 1992.
 He has a wide range of clinical experience starting out as a new graduate specialising in Diabetes research at the Alfred Hospital.
 Over time he has expanded his practice to include sports medicine and high risk medical care as well as enjoying routine podiatry treatment.